LotroCompanion/lotro-data/README.txt

 - skills
 - ...

-Note that items, relics, deeds, recipes, maps are managed in separate, dedicated repositories.
+Note that items, relics, deeds, maps are managed in separate, dedicated repositories.
 Character data (races, classes, starts stats, stats derivations) and progressions are managed in the repository for lotro-companion.
 This is clearly the weight of history.
 All these could be managed inside this repository.